apache/flink/docs/libs/gelly_guide.md

 #### Details
 The algorithm is implemented using [vertex-centric iterations](#vertex-centric-iterations).
-Labels are expected to be of `Long` types and are initialized using the vertex values of the input `Graph`.
+Labels are expected to be of type `Comparable` and are initialized using the vertex values of the input `Graph`.
 The algorithm iteratively refines discovered communities by propagating labels.
 In each iteration, a vertex adopts the label that is most frequent among its neighbors' labels.
-In order to break ties, we assume a total ordering among vertex IDs.
+In case of a tie (i.e. two or more labels appear with the same frequency), the algorithm picks the greater label.
 The algorithm converges when no vertex changes its value or the maximum number of iterations has been reached.
 Note that different initializations might lead to different results.

 #### Usage
-The algorithm takes as input a `Graph` with a `Comparable` vertex type, `Long` vertex values, and any edge value type.
-It returns a `DataSet`, of vertices, where the vertex value corresponds to the community in which this vertex belongs after convergence.
+The algorithm takes as input a `Graph` with a `Comparable` vertex type, a `Comparable` vertex value type and an arbitrary edge value type.
+It returns a `DataSet` of vertices, where the vertex value corresponds to the community in which this vertex belongs after convergence.
 The constructor takes one parameter:

 * `maxIterations`: the maximum number of iterations to run.